mlbresearch/talking-data/README.md

 This CSV file contains the commits in the considered range by committer and by file used to evaluate ownership.
 It has the following fields:
 ```
-_BUGID_: the bug identifier
+BUGID: the bug identifier
-_ROLDLESSNMONTSDATE_: the starting date (rold - 3 months)
+ROLDLESSNMONTSDATE: the starting date (rold - 3 months)
-_RFIXDATE_: the ending date (rfix)
+RFIXDATE: the ending date (rfix)
-_BUGFIXCHANGEDFILE_: one of the files changed by the fix
+BUGFIXCHANGEDFILE: one of the files changed by the fix
-_COMMITTER_: the committer
+COMMITTER: the committer
-_NUMOFCOMMITTSMADEONCHANGEDFILEBYCOMMITTERINTHEPERIOD_: the number of commits performed by the committer in the period
+NUMOFCOMMITTSMADEONCHANGEDFILEBYCOMMITTERINTHEPERIOD: the number of commits performed by the committer in the period
 ```

-*<system> _ socialnetworks.zip*
+*<system>\_socialnetworks.zip*
 ------------------------------
 Contains the networks constructed for the mailing lists source.
 These are text files with the following header: